omegasemantic/omegasemantic.github.io/_pages/vim.md

 ### ~

-## SCENE 4.EXT.
+## SCENE 4 .EXT.
 TOWN SQUARE.
-NIGHT.
-LIT BY FLAMING TORCHES.
+LIT BY FLAMING TORCHES - NIGHT

 ### Chaos at the execution and Chermione is punished by The Gods

 > We're back at the town square for the execution.
-CHERMIONE hears VIM's offer, falls in love with a HEART THAT IS TRUE, and the curse is lifted.
+CHERMIONE hears VIM's offer, falls in love with VIM (who has a HEART THAT IS TRUE), and so the curse is lifted.

 THE GODS heard the offer, their manner insouciant
 As beings omniscient, they had some presentiment